-Symptom Action The computer does not start when you press the power button.
-Verify that: • The power cord is plugged into the rear of the computer and into a working electrical outlet. • If your computer has a secondary power switch on the back of the computer, ensure that it is switched on. • The power indicator on the front of the computer is on. • The voltage is set to the correct setting for your country.
+Symptom Action The computer does not start Verify that: when you press the power button. • The power cord is plugged into the rear of the computer and into a working electrical outlet. • If your computer has a secondary power switch on the back of the computer, ensure that it is switched on. • The power indicator on the front of the computer is on. • The voltage is set to the correct setting for your country.
 If you cannot correct the problem, have the computer serviced.
-Refer to the warranty and safety information that is provided with your computer for a list of service and support telephone numbers.
+Refer to the safety and warranty information that is provided with your computer for a list of service and support telephone numbers.
 The monitor screen is blank.
 Verify that: • The monitor cable is securely attached to the rear of the monitor and to the rear of the computer. • The monitor power cord is plugged into the monitor and into a working electrical outlet. • The monitor is turned on and the brightness and contrast controls are set correctly. • The monitor signal cable is securely connected to the monitor and to the monitor connector on the computer.
 Note: If your computer has two monitor connectors, verify that your monitor is connected to the one in the AGP option connector rather than the one in the rear of the system board.
 For more information, "Connecting your computer" on page 3.
 If you cannot correct the problem, have the computer serviced.
-Refer to the warranty and safety information that is provided with your computer for a list of service and support telephone numbers.
+Refer to the safety and warranty information that is provided with your computer for a list of service and support telephone numbers.
 The keyboard does not work.
-The computer does not respond to the keyboard.
-Verify that: • The computer is turned on. • The monitor is turned on and the brightness and contrast controls are set correctly. • The keyboard is securely connected to a USB connector on the front or rear of the computer.
+Verify that: The computer does not respond to the keyboard. • The computer is turned on. • The monitor is turned on and the brightness and contrast controls are set correctly. • The keyboard is securely connected to the keyboard connector on the computer.
 No keys are stuck.
 If you cannot correct the problem, have the computer serviced.
-Refer to the warranty and safety information that is provided with your computer for a list of service and support telephone numbers.
+Refer to the safety and warranty information that is provided with your computer for a list of service and support telephone numbers.